Orbital Elements (Part 1)#

 1. The third vector, \(\mathbf{\hat{q}}\), is obtained by taking the cross product of \(\mathbf{\hat{w}}\) and \(\mathbf{\hat{p}}\).
 Recall that the cross product of two vectors yields a vector that is perpendicular to both, ensuring that (\(\mathbf{\hat{p}}\),\(\mathbf{\hat{q}}\),\(\mathbf{\hat{w}}\)) is a set of three mutually perpendicular vectors.

-The velocity vector (in the perifocal frame) is obtained by differentiating the position vector (in the perifocal frame), Equation (129), with respect to time.
+The velocity vector can be obtained by differentiating the position vector (expressed in the perifocal frame, Equation (144)), with respect to time.

 Applying the product rule to each term: